Open Bowel Resection: What to Expect at Home

 When should you call for help?

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for any changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for any changes in your health, and be sure to contact your doctor or nurse advice line if you have any problems.

 Go to https://www.healthwise.net/patientEd

 Enter Z281 in the search box to learn more about "Open Bowel Resection: What to Expect at Home".